ijh165/beat-box/README.txt

 sudo apt-get install -y nodejs``<br/>

-2. If you get "Error: ENOENT: no such file or directory, uv_cwd" error when running the node server, clean the npm cache by the commands below and then try running it again.
+2. If you get "Error: ENOENT: no such file or directory, uv_cwd" error when running the node server, clean the npm cache by running the commands below in another folder and then try running it again.

 sudo npm cache clean -f